MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/walkthrough-desktop-application-csharp.md

 ## <a name="code"></a>Code Walkthrough

 1. Open the [Visual Studio Community 2017](https://www.visualstudio.com/vs/community/) development environment.

 2. Create a new project through **File** -&gt; **New** -&gt; **Project**

 3. In the **New Project** window choose **.NET Framework 4.7.1** in the drop down, and then click on the **Console App (.NET Framework)** template.
 Name the project *BingAdsConsoleApp* and click **OK**.

 4. Install the SDK through NuGet for the BingAdsConsoleApp.
 For more information about dependencies, see [Installing the SDK](get-started-csharp.md#installation).
 Click on **Tools** -&gt; **NuGet Package Manager** -&gt; **Package Manager Console**.
-At the prompt, type:
-    a. `Install-Package Microsoft.BingAds.SDK`.
-    b. `Install-Package System.ServiceModel.Primitives -Version 4.4.1`
-    c. `Install-Package System.ServiceModel.Http -Version 4.4.1`
-    d. `Install-Package System.Configuration.ConfigurationManager -Version 4.4.1`
+At the prompt, type these commands to install the packages one at a time: `Install-Package Microsoft.BingAds.SDK`, `Install-Package System.ServiceModel.Primitives -Version 4.4.1`, `Install-Package System.ServiceModel.Http -Version 4.4.1`, and `Install-Package System.Configuration.ConfigurationManager -Version 4.4.1`.

 5. Open the App.config file and replace its contents with the following code block.
 Edit the *BingAdsEnvironment* to move from sandbox to production.
 You must edit the *ClientId* and *RedirectionUri* with the corresponding *Application Id* and *Redirect URL* values that were provisioned when you [registered your application](authentication-oauth.md#registerapplication).
 You'll also need to edit the example with your [developer token](get-started.md#get-developer-token).

     ```xml
     <?xml version="1.0" encoding="utf-8" ?>
     <configuration>